 Standing by my Alex Kirilloff evaluation

 Kirilloff wasn’t bad this season, posting a 121 wRC+ in 94 games as a 21-year-old in the Southern League.
 He hit .283 with 9 home runs.
 The Hard% was also above average.
 Of course, those numbers dwarf in comparison to the 172 wRC+, .348 BA and 20 home runs he posted in 2018.
 What I know is a Spring Training wrist injury hampered Kirilloff’s offensive performance and zapped the 21-year-old’s power for most of the 2019 season.
 What I think is that the beginning stages of a position change defensively also played a role in Kirilloff not being able to recapture the video game numbers he posted in the low minors last season.
 On a lot of lists, the perfect storm Kirilloff faced in 2019 has created a perfect buy-lowish situation for you in dynasty leagues.
 But not here, as I ranked the 21-year-old 10th on my end-of-season list.
-Assuming there’s no lingering effects with his wrist, Kirilloff still has .300 BA, 30 HR upside.
-In the world of the juiced ball, that may be slightly conservative.
+Assuming there’s no lingering effects with his wrist, Kirilloff still has .280 BA, 30 HR projection.
+In the world of the juiced ball, that may be a slightly conservative power output.
 I’m not worried about him offensively.
 In the least bit.
 I’m much more interested in his defensive destination at the big league level.
 With Lewin Diaz now a member of the Marlins’ organization, there’s now a seeming need within the Twins’ organization for a long-term first baseman.
 But with Eddie Rosario becoming a potential trade chip and Byron Buxton unable to stay healthy for any consistent amount of time, Kirilloff’s quickest path to the Majors may be thru right field.
 The bat should bounce back in a big way next season.
 Keep an eye on what Minnesota plays to do with him defensively moving forward.

 The enigma of Tarik Skubal